Nabinpathak/MCED-Liquid-Biopsy-Intelligence/README.md

   - $CV_f$: Coefficient of variation (std / mean)
   - $H_f$: Shannon entropy of fragment length distribution (measures irregularity)

-These features are computed in a coverage-weighted manner to reduce noise in low-depth cfDNA samples.
+These features are computed in a coverage-weighted manner to reduce noise in low-depth cfDNA samples and are stored in `features_with_fragmentomics.csv` and used for model training.

 ## Model Training